iterate/grensen9/README.md

-# FROKOST
+# G9

-Ukas viktigste måltid
+Ukas viktigste sted

 ## how to develop